Warning

 Step 1 – Fingerprints and FBI Background Check

-≈May 16 Request an FBI background check by submitting an online application along with your fingerprints (digital or physical).
+≈April 16 Request an FBI background check by submitting an online application along with your fingerprints (digital or physical).
 Follow the steps provided by the FBI for an online background check request.
-It is the fastest and most effective way to receive your FBI background check.
-Read steps 1 through 7 and then enter your e-mail address in the box to the right.

 After you click submit, you should receive an automated email with a PIN and a link to your request.

 Click on the link and enter your PIN to continue.
 There you will have to agree to a privacy statement before you continue.
 The webpage has 5 steps to follow.
 I’ll walk you through them, but they are very simple.
+(The webpage may give you errors if you do this on mobile.
+When I accessed it using Google Chrome on my mobile device, it didn’t provide me all the options available.)

 Step 1 – Personal Information: Enter your personal information.